As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Though Indiana is filled with sedimentary rocks, plenty of minerals can be found here.
 Some of the most popular minerals you can find in Indiana are diamonds, gold, pyrite, sphalerite, celestite, fluorite, chalcopyrite, barite, siderite, goethite, hydromagnesite, epsomite, or gypsum.

-Morgan County, and Brown County, are among the only places in Indiana where diamonds were found, and this is your best bet.
+Morgan County and Brown County are among the only sites in Indiana where diamonds have been discovered, so this is your best hope.

-Head towards Morgand and Brown counties, and search for diamonds in the glacial drifts and all the regional streams.
-The largest diamond was discovered in Brown County, at 4 carats.
+Head to Morgand and Brown counties to look for diamonds in the glacial drifts and regional waterways.
+The largest diamond, weighing 4 carats, was unearthed in Brown County.

 TIP: Do you know how to identify real and fake fluorites?
 You can find fake fluorites mainly on online e-shops.
 Find out how to know the difference between real and fake fluorites in the article below: